hongyileoxu/hongyileoxu.github.io/research/RepurchaseProject/future_notes.md

 	-	Or maybe used to reduce cost of capital?
 	-	etc.
 3. One future route to promote this paper is to link it to the failure of return predictability literature even when including the share repurchase information.
-4.Call my paper - "Quantity Dynamics of Limited Attention".
+4. Call my paper - "Quantity Dynamics of Limited Attention".
 	- refer to paper > <u>Terrence Hendershott, Albert J Menkveld, Rémy Praz, Mark Seasholes, Asset Price Dynamics with Limited Attention, The Review of Financial Studies, Volume 35, Issue 2, February 2022, Pages 962–1008, https://doi.org/10.1093/rfs/hhab045</u>